chadwhitacre/openpath/_posts/2025-12-19-osi-really-did-initiate-open-source.md

 ---
-title: Something Big Happened in 1998
-excerpt: It is reasonable to accept that OSI founded Open Source with the Open Source Definition.
+title: OSI Really Did Initiate Open Source
+excerpt: Despite some outliers, "open source" did not meaningfully exist as a concept before 1998.
 homepage_rank: 1
+redirect_from: /2025/something-big-happened-in-1998/
 ---

 37signals recently launched a source-available software product that they choose